 Tax-exempt money market securities are available, allowing states and other municipalities to borrow money for short-term needs.
 There are various tax-free money market instruments that provide investors with interest that is exempt from federal income taxes and, in some instances, state and local taxes as well:

 The level of safety of these instruments depends on the creditworthiness of the issuing state or municipality.

 Investors in higher federal tax brackets can realize a significant overall tax advantage by including tax-free money market funds in their investment picture.
 Although tax-free money market funds typically yield less than their taxable counterparts, investors accept a lower yield because they don’t have to pay federal (and perhaps state and local) taxes on the income.
 Depending on the investor’s tax bracket, tax-free money market funds may provide higher after-tax income.
-To compare the yield on a taxable fund with the yield on a tax-free fund that invests nationally, use the calculator link below.

 To learn more about tax-free investing, whether it’s right for you, and how to develop a tax-free investment strategy, read the following report:

 Investors have become increasingly aware of the alternative minimum tax.
 This provision was originally intended to ensure that Americans with high incomes could not avoid paying taxes.
 Because the income levels set to trigger the AMT have not been adjusted for inflation, more and more taxpayers have become subject to the AMT.
 T. Rowe Price recommends that while investors should consider the impact of the AMT, it should not be the primary factor in their investment decisions.
 There are a number of things you can do to minimize your AMT liability, including choosing AMT-free municipal bonds and money markets, spreading out your gains over several years, and planning your income and deductions.